 For further information on aviation safety and security, please refer to our air travel page.

-When you are in the Central African Republic, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
+If you choose to travel to the Central African Republic (CAR), be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.